Tag Archive for: Custom Fields

 Industry Example Custom Fields

-Banking & Financial Services Aadhaar Number, Social Security Number, Credit Score
+Banking & Financial Services Aadhaar Number, Social Security Number, or Credit Score

-Education & Ed-Tech 12th Grade Results, Course Interest
+Education & Ed-Tech 12th Grade Results, or Course Interest

-General Spouse’s Name, Permanent Address, Marital Status, Gender
+General Spouse’s Name, Permanent Address, Marital Status, or Gender

 2. Prerequisites

-You must have Administrator access to create or modify custom lead fields.
+You must have Administrator access to create or modify lead fields.

-Note: Review the data input type carefully before saving — most field properties cannot be changed after creation.
+Note: Review the data input type carefully before you save, it cannot be changed after creation.

 1. Go to My Profile>Settings>Leads>Lead Fields.

-3. Fill in the field properties (see reference below).
+3. Fill in the field properties (described below).

 4. Click Save.

-Display Name The label shown to users on the lead form (e.g., Alternate Mobile Number).
+• Display Name – The label shown to users on the lead form (for example, Alternate Mobile Number).

-Data Input Type The field’s data type.
-Determines how the field is rendered and what values are accepted (see table below).
+• Data Input Type – The field’s data type.
+It determines how the field is rendered and what values it accepts.
+See the data input types below.

 Number Text box (select Decimal or Integer) Fax Number